junxit/us-congress-bills-110/bill.md

 >       - **(v)** Delivery of services to children with disabilities.
 >     - **(B)** An employee from the Office of Head Start.
 >     - **(C)** An executive director of a Head Start agency.
->   - **(4)** *Expert panel report* Within 12 months of being convened by the Secretary, the expert panel shall issue a report to the Secretary that provides recommendations on a proposed system of application review that takes into account the criteria in paragraph (1) to evaluate whether a Head Start grantee is meeting mission to provide a high quality comprehensive early education program, including adequately meeting its governance and financial management requirements.
+>   - **(4)** *Expert panel report* Within 12 months of being convened by the Secretary, the expert panel shall issue a report to the Secretary that provides recommendations on a proposed system of application review that takes into account the criteria in paragraph (1) to evaluate whether a Head Start grantee is meeting its mission to provide a high quality comprehensive early education program, including adequately meeting its governance and financial management requirements.
->   - **(5)** *Public comment; report to congress* No later than 6 months after receiving the report described in paragraph (4), the Secretary shall publish a proposed system of application review in the Federal Register, providing at least 90 days for public comment and shall provide a report to the Education and Labor Committee of the U.S. House of Representatives and the Health, Education, Labor, and Pensions Committee of the U.S. Senate that provides a detailed description of such proposed system, including clear rationale for any differences between the proposed system and the recommendations of the expert panel, if any such differences exist.
+>   - **(5)** *Public comment; report to congress* No later than 6 months after receiving the report described in paragraph (4), the Secretary shall publish a proposed system of application review in the Federal Register, providing at least 90 days for public comment and shall provide a report to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate that provides a detailed description of such proposed system, including clear rationale for any differences between the proposed system and the recommendations of the expert panel, if any such differences exist.
 >   - **(6)** *Implementation of application review system* After the Secretary has reviewed all public comments and finalized the system of application review, the Secretary will use this system to determine which grantees are successfully delivering a high quality comprehensive early education program.
 Grantees who are determined under such system to be—
 >     - **(A)** successfully delivering a high quality comprehensive early education program shall be designated a Head Start agency for a period of 5 years;
 >     - **(B)** under-performing and may enter into an open competition as described in subsection (e); and
 >     - **(C)** notwithstanding paragraph (B), if an Indian Head Start agency is determined to be underperforming, the Secretary shall engage in government-to-government consultation with the appropriate tribal government or governments for the purpose of establishing a performance enhancement plan for that agency.
 Such plan is to be developed and implemented within 6 months of the Secretary’s determination.
-Not more than 6 months after implementation of that plan, the Secretary shall re-evaluate the performance of the Indian Head Start agency.
+Not more than 6 months after implementation of that plan, the Secretary shall reevaluate the performance of the Indian Head Start agency.
 If the Indian Head Start agency remains underperforming, the Secretary shall conduct an open competition as described in subsection (e), subject to the following limitations:
 >       - **(i)** Except as provided in paragraph (ii), a non-Indian Head Start agency may not receive a grant to carry out an Indian Head Start program.
 >       - **(ii)** In a community in which there is no Indian Head Start agency available for designation to carry out an Indian Head Start program, a non-Indian Head Start agency, on an interim basis, may receive a grant to carry out an Indian Head Start program, but only until such time as an Indian Head Start agency in such community becomes available.
-> - **(d)** *Transparency, reliability, and validity* The Secretary shall ensure the system of application evaluation is fair, consistent, and transparent and applied in a manner that designates, in a timely manner grantees as Head Start agencies for a period of 5 years if such grantees are providing a high quality comprehensive early education program.
+> - **(d)** *Transparency, reliability, and validity* The Secretary shall ensure the system of application evaluation is fair, consistent, and transparent and is applied in a manner that designates, in a timely manner grantees as Head Start agencies for a period of 5 years if such grantees are providing a high quality comprehensive early education program.
 The Secretary shall periodically evaluate whether the criteria are being applied in a manner that is transparent, reliable, and valid.
 > - **(e)** *Designation When No Entity Has Priority*
 >   - **(1)** *In general* If no entity in a community is determined to be successfully delivering a high quality comprehensive early education program, as specified in subsection (c), the Secretary shall, after conducting an open competition, designate for a 5-year period a Head Start agency from among qualified applicants in such community.
 >   - **(2)** *Considerations in designation* In selecting from among qualified applicants for designation as a Head Start agency, the Secretary shall consider the effectiveness of each such applicant to provide Head Start services, based on—